erwaller/sinesaw/README.md

-Sinesaw plays audio through through a single scriptProcessor audio node running in a worker thread - the audio output is a pure function of the song state and the current time called for every sample of audio.
+Sinesaw plays audio through through a single scriptProcessor audio node running in a worker thread - the audio output is a pure function of the song state and the current time, this single function is called for every sample of audio.

 This approach to audio was inspired by the excellent [wavepot](http://wavepot.com) project.

 Sinesaw uses React.js for the user interface, and a custom [cursor](https://github.com/charlieschwabacher/cursor) library for immutable data modeling..
-Song state is kept in a single object shared between the ui and the audio processing code.
+Song state is kept in a single object passed from the ui to the audio processing code.

 The immutable data makes it easy to identify changes and keep state in sync